Before You Apply

 If you don’t have all your prerequisites done when you apply, you must have a reasonable plan for completing them before entering the program.

-We recommend that the experiences be of different specialties.
+Also, it is best if the experiences are of different specialties, like in-patient and out-patient.
+Including patients with different demographics and conditions is to your advantage.
 The more extensive and varied your experiences, the more prepared you’ll be for elements of the program.

 You may consult hospitals, nursing homes, community organizations (such as Easter Seals, United Cerebral Palsy or March of Dimes), home health agencies (such as Visiting Nurses Association), health maintenance organizations or stand-alone physical therapy clinics for observation opportunities.